yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "Parameter tuning and optimization - Evaluating Image Segmentation with Galaxy"
+title: "Parameter tuning and optimization - Evaluating nuclei segmentation with Galaxy"
 level: Introductory
 questions:
   - What are the challenges of using the same settings for every biological image, and how does parameter tuning address these challenges?
-  - How can the Evaluate segmentation tool be used to choose the best 2D-sigma filter values for nuclei segmentation?
+  - How can we choose the best 2D-sigma filter values for nuclei segmentation?
 objectives:
   - Understand the importance of parameter tuning in bioimage analysis for achieving accurate results
-  - Learn how to perform parameter tuning for segmentation using the Evaluate segmentation tool in Galaxy
+  - Learn how to perform parameter tuning for segmentation in Galaxy
 key_points:
   - Parameter tuning helps achieve reliable and repeatable results
 time_estimation: "1H"